Yan Gomes Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 17th in the league.
+- The pitching staff for the Dodgers has a collective 8.3 K/9, which ranks 23rd in the league.

-- The Dodgers have the 17th-ranked team ERA among all league pitching staffs (4.57).
+- The Dodgers have a 4.09 team ERA that ranks 13th across all league pitching staffs.

-- Urias (3-0) gets the starting nod for the Dodgers in his fourth start of the season.
-He's put together a 1.50 ERA in 18 2/3 innings pitched, with 20 strikeouts.
+- The Dodgers are sending Urias (3-1) to make his fifth start of the season.
+He is 3-1 with a 1.90 ERA and 26 strikeouts in 23 2/3 innings pitched.

-- The left-hander's last time out came on Tuesday against the San Francisco Giants, when he tossed six innings, surrendering one earned run while allowing four hits.
+- The left-hander's most recent time out was on Sunday against the Chicago Cubs, when he went 5 2/3 innings, surrendering two earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.